Your Risk Adjustment Program’s Secret Weapon: Member Data Matching

 When data falls through the cracks, it ends up hurting the risk adjustment program.
 For example, by not accurately matching a supportive A1c lab to a member record with a diabetes-specific HCC, payers open themselves up to audits – or worse.

 But Verato has created a powerful new matching technology – called Referential Matching – that can match all of your data to the correct members despite radical differences in demographic data (like name and address changes) and despite very sparse demographic data (like on labs).
 Rather than directly comparing the demographic data from two member records to see if the records match, Verato instead compares the demographic data from those records to its comprehensive and continuously-updated reference database of identities.
 This database contains over 300 million identities spanning the entire U.S. population, and each identity contains a complete profile of demographic data – including nicknames, aliases, maiden names, common typos, past phone numbers, and old addresses.
 Because of this, a lab record with very sparse demographic data and a member record with an old address will both match to the same reference identity – and therefore to each other.

-Payers can instantly harness the power of Referential Matching by using Verato Auto-Steward™, a simple cloud-based plug-in that integrates with MDM technologies to improve their member matching.
-In fact, Verato Auto-Steward can automatically resolve 50-75% of the “suspect duplicates” that your MDM has flagged as tasks for manual resolution.
+Payers can instantly harness the power of Referential Matching by using Verato Auto-Steward™, a simple cloud-based plug-in for your MDM technology that automatically finds and resolves its missed matches and duplicate records using Referential Matching.
+Verato Auto-Steward can even automatically resolve the “potential duplicate records” your MDM has flagged for manual resolution by data stewards.

 By solving their member matching issues, payers will finally have a clearer understanding of their members’ health, and the success of their risk adjustment program will reflect that.